JasperFx/marten/documentation/documentation/events/schema.md

 * `tenant_id` - Identifies the tenancy of the event
 * `mt_dotnet_type` - The full name of the underlying event type, including assembly name, e.g. "Marten.Testing.Events.IssueResolved, Marten.Testing"

-The "Async Daemon" projection support keys off of the sequential id, but we retained the Guid id field for backward compatibility and to retain a potential way to uniquely identify events across databases.
+The "Async Daemon" projection supports keys off of the sequential id, but we retained the Guid id field for backward compatibility and to retain a potential way to uniquely identify events across databases.

 In addition, there are a couple other metadata tables you'll see in your schema: